 It’s about improving human relationships

-Supporting this mission is the aforementioned DRIVE Risk Score.
-These proprietary scores are calculated by advanced algorithms and consist of data aggregated from Motive’s network of over 400,000 vehicles.
+Supporting this mission is the aforementioned Safety Score.
+These proprietary scores evaluate driver performance over time, accurately measuring driver risk across more than 15 unsafe and positive driving behaviors.
 The objective is to build a holistic understanding of your drivers’ performance, help you put risks into context, improve fleet risk management, and focus on the most pressing issues such as reducing accidents and ultimately lowering insurance costs.
-In fact, these DRIVE Risk Scores are five times more predictive of future accidents than the industry’s leading safety score.
+In fact, these Safety Scores are five times more predictive of future accidents than the industry’s leading safety score.

 Additionally, drivers and their managers have the ability to communicate directly through the app with 24/7 live-streaming capabilities, as inclement weather and mechanical issues rarely adhere to standard business hours.
 Any questions or concerns can be addressed immediately whenever they arise.
 And when drivers don’t have to worry about all the what-ifs of the road, they can focus on doing what they do best: keeping our economy moving forward.